-NPR Humorist and Best-selling Author of
+Humorist and Best-selling Author of Calypso

 David Sedaris is one of America’s pre-eminent humor writers.
 He is a master of satire and one of today’s most observant writers.

 Beloved for his personal essays and short stories, David Sedaris is the author of Barrel Fever, Holidays on Ice, Naked, Me Talk Pretty One Day, Dress Your Family in Corduroy and Denim, When You Are Engulfed in Flames, Let’s Explore Diabetes with Owls, and Calypso, which was a Washington Post Best Book of the Year.
 He is the author of Squirrel Seeks Chipmunk: A Modest Bestiary, a collection of fables with illustrations by Ian Falconer.
 He is also the author of an essay length ebook titled Themes and Variations.
 Each of these books was an immediate bestseller.
 He was also the editor of Children Playing Before a Statue of Hercules: An Anthology of Outstanding Stories.
 His pieces regularly appear in The New Yorker and have twice been included in “The Best American Essays.”
 The first volume of his diaries Theft By Finding: Diaries (1977-2002) was a New York Times best-selling book.
 As a companion piece to the book, Jeffrey Jenkins published and edited an art book of Sedaris’s diary covers, entitled David Sedaris Diaries: A Visual Compendium.
 His book, The Best of Me (Little Brown/Hachette, Fall 2020), is a collection of 42 previously published stories and essays, about which novelist Andrew Sean Greer wrote in the New York Times: “You must read “The Best of Me.”
 It will be a new experience, knowing that enough time has passed to find humor in the hardest parts of life.
 More than ever — we’re allowed to laugh.”
-His other books include second volume of his diaries, A Carnival of Snackery, Diaries (2003-2020) (Little Brown/Hachette, October 5, 2021); and the forthcoming Happy-Go-Lucky (June 2022).
+His other books include second volume of his diaries, A Carnival of Snackery, Diaries (2003-2020) (Little Brown/Hachette, October 5, 2021); and his latest title, Happy-Go-Lucky (June 2022).

 Sedaris and his sister, Amy Sedaris, have collaborated under the name “The Talent Family” and have written half-a-dozen plays which have been produced at La Mama, Lincoln Center, and The Drama Department in New York City.
 These plays include Stump the Host, Stitches, One Woman Shoe, which received an Obie Award, Incident at Cobbler’s Knob, and The Book of Liz, which was published in book form by Dramatists Play Service.